tldr-pages/tldr/pages/linux/bluetoothctl.md

 # bluetoothctl

-> Handling Bluetooth devices from the shell.
+> Manage Bluetooth devices from the command-line.
 > More information: <https://www.npmjs.com/package/bluetoothctl>.

 - Enter the bluetoothctl shell: